-The star in this thoroughly modern living room by interior designer Ann Lowengart is the stripe marble fire surround.
-Its mesmerizing pattern turns what could be an ordinary looking fireplace into an eye-catcher.
+The star in this thoroughly modern living room by Britt Design Studio is the marble fire surround.
+Its mesmerizing pattern turns what could be an ordinary-looking fireplace into an eye-catcher.
 The additional wood columns forming the mantel build on the sophisticated look that pairs exceptionally well with the marble.Continue to 12 of 18 below.

 Painted Stone Fireplace

 Creating a cozy living room around an outdated, stone fireplace can feel nearly impossible.
-But that does not mean you are stuck living with ugly.
-This transformation by Colleen at Lemon Thistle uses high heat paint to refresh a fire surround.
-If you plan on updating your firebox too, you will need a paint that can withstand up to 1200 degrees Fahrenheit.Continue to 18 of 19 below.
+But that does not mean you are stuck living with unflattering.
+This transformation by Julian Porcino of Home Consultant uses neutral paint to refresh a fire surround.
+If you plan on updating your firebox too, you will need a paint that can withstand up to 1200 degrees Fahrenheit.Continue to 14 of 18 below.

 If you love the look of a stone fireplace but aren't as big of a fan of the cost, a faux stone fireplace option is a perfect solution.
 This fireplace from LeClair Decor looks like heavy concrete, yet is actually two separate pieces interlocked together and painted to give a stone-like appearance.Continue to 15 of 18 below.

 15 of 18Continue to 16 of 18 below.

 If you are looking for a no-regret design idea guaranteed to stand the test of time, you cannot go wrong with a marble surround.
 An example is this fireplace brimming with enduring style in a chic home by Emily Henderson.
 The marble helps add dimension to the fireplace, surrounded by an all white mantel and wall.Continue to 17 of 18 below.